 Most international wine regions produce their own delightful renditions of sparkling wine.
 In the New World, the United States remains on the forefront for crafting a range of sparkling wine options that run the gamut from straightforward, tasty, refreshing bubbles to producers that have an eye on Champagne for inspiration in terms of intensity, profile, and elegance.
 Most often built on the back of Chardonnay and Pinot Noir grapes, American sparkling wine tends to steer towards fresh fruit aromatics and lean a little less on the mineral-driven, chalky character of classic Champagne.

 The difference is due to the dramatic disparity in the sheer amount of sunlight the grapes in California capture compared to the cool continental climate of Champagne.
-Though it doesn't take long to notice the number of French-themed name influences on the California wine scene, many Champagne houses have bought dirt in Napa and Sonoma to give New World bubbles an Old World flare.
+Though it doesn't take long to notice the number of French-themed name influences on the California wine scene, many Champagne houses have bought dirt in Napa and Sonoma to give New World bubbles an Old World flair.

 Producers to Look for: Domaine Chandon, Domaine Carneros, Mumm Napa, Iron Horse, Jansz (Australian), J Vineyards, Schramsberg, Sophora (New Zealand)